stridecolossus/JOVE/doc/user/vulkan/tutorial.md

 	.build();
 ```

-The `queue()` clause specified that we require a queue of the given family.
+where `queue()` clauses specify the queues that we require.

-There are several overloaded versions of the method that allow us to specify multiple queues, specific priorities, etc.
+There are several overloaded versions of the `queue` method that allow us to specify multiple queues, specific priorities, etc.

 The logical device is our view of the Vulkan functionality and will be the central collaborator in most of the rest of the code.